-We did not audit the financial statements of the Boston Public Library Fund, Inc., which represent XX percent, XX percent, and XX percent, respectively, of the assets, net position, and revenues of the government-wide financial statements as of June 30, 2022, and the respective changes in financial position, for the year then ended.
+We did not audit the financial statements of the Boston Public Library Fund, Inc., which represent 100 percent of the assets, net position, and revenues of the discretely presented component unit as of and for the year ended June 30, 2022.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Boston Public Library Fund, Inc., is based solely on the report of the other auditors.